The Burrell Collection in Japan

 “This is a unique opportunity for people across Japan to share that experience and view a selection of exceptional artworks from the Burrell.”

 Duncan Dornan, Head of Glasgow Museums, commented : “It is truly exciting that works by Boudin, Degas and Manet will be seen by audiences in Japan for the first time.
 This is made possible by a recent revision in the Burrell Collection’s lending code which empowers it to participate in exhibitions overseas.

 “The tour of Japan is the most extensive programme that we have developed with foreign partners.
 It will be accompanied by a Japanese language catalogue to ensure that the quality and comprehensiveness of the Burrell’s collection of French paintings is enjoyed by as wide an audience as possible.”

-- Burrell at Kelvingrove: Tapestries presents nine works from the Burrell from circa 1350 – 1725, including two which have not been on public display since the Glasgow International Exhibition at Kelvingrove Art Gallery & Museum in 1901.
-The exhibition ends 17 October’18.
+- Burrell at Kelvingrove: Tapestries presented nine works from the Burrell from circa 1350 – 1725, including two which had not been on public display since the Glasgow International Exhibition at Kelvingrove Art Gallery & Museum in 1901.
+The exhibition ended on 17 October’18.

-- The Burrell Collection’s Wagner Garden Carpet is currently on display at the Metropolitan Museum in New York’s critically acclaimed Islamic galleries until 7 October 2018.
+- The Burrell Collection’s Wagner Garden Carpet was on display at the Metropolitan Museum in New York’s critically acclaimed Islamic galleries until 7 October 2018.

-- One of Auguste Rodin's best-known works – The Thinker, is currently on display at Abbot Hall Art Gallery, Kendal as part of the British Museum’s Spotlight Tour, Rodin: rethinking the fragment, until 27 October’18.
+- One of Auguste Rodin's best-known works – The Thinker, was on display at Abbot Hall Art Gallery, Kendal as part of the British Museum’s Spotlight Tour, Rodin: rethinking the fragment, until 27 October’18.